itismyera/7-Zip-zstd/backup/README.md

 6. [Fast LZMA2] v1.0.1 is a LZMA2 compression algorithm, 20% to 100% faster than normal LZMA2 at levels 5 and above, but with a slightly lower compression ratio.
 It uses a parallel buffered radix matchfinder and some optimizations from Zstandard.
 The codec uses much less additional memory per thread than standard LZMA2.
    - Levels: 1..9

-## Zipr Zstandard Edition (full setup, with GUI and Explorer integration)
+## Ziprtandard Edition (full setup, with GUI and Explorer integration)

 ### Installation (via setup)
-1. download the setup from here [Zipr ZS Releases](https://www.zipr.cn/Zipr/releases)
+1. download the setup from here [Zipr Releases](https://www.zipr.cn/Zipr/releases)
 2. install it, like the default [Zipr]
 3. use it ;)
 4. you may check, if the [Zipr] can deal with [Zstandard] or other codecs via this command: `Zipr.exe i`